Killing of Sean Bell: Shooting incident

 According to Michael Palladino, head of the police detectives union, a man working as a janitor in a nearby building told the detectives that he had seen a black man fleeing the scene, and that the man had fired at least once at the police.
 The janitor claimed he had then heard a detective shouting "police, police".
 However, ballistic evidence showed no evidence of any weapon having been fired except those of the officers.

 In an interview on Larry King Live, Al Sharpton, accompanied by Paultre, stated that according to his conversations with eyewitnesses, none of the three men mentioned a gun while leaving the club.
 Sharpton also said that it would have been impossible for anyone in the car to have heard the police; he said they were likely in fear that they were being car-jacked.
 The NYPD Detectives union and others complained that the payments brought into question the witnesses' credibility.
 Sharpton replied, "How can [the Detectives Endowment Association] support the detectives and I can't support the victims?"

-In criminal cases also any contract entered between an accused and a witness to give testimony in his/her favor is treated as invalid.

 Five of the seven officers took part in the shooting.
 Detective Paul Headley fired one shot.
 Officer Michael Carey fired three times.
 Officer Marc Cooper shot four times, and Officer Gescard Isnora eleven.
 Veteran officer Michael Oliver emptied two full magazines, firing 31 times with a 9mm handgun, pausing to reload at least once.

 An autopsy showed that Bell had been struck four times in the neck and torso.
 Guzman was shot 19 times, and Benefield, who was in the back seat of the vehicle, was hit three times.
 Guzman and Benefield were taken to Mary Immaculate Hospital.
 Guzman was listed in critical condition, and Benefield was in stable condition; both men survived the shooting.
 Benefield was released from the hospital on December 5, 2006, while Guzman was released on January 25, 2007.
 Surveillance cameras at the Port Authority's Jamaica AirTrain station a half block away from the shooting site recorded one of the bullets shattering the station's glass window, narrowly missing a bystander and two Port Authority patrolmen standing on the elevated platform.